 You know, when the main Japanese demographic your anime markets to, hates your anime, then your anime sucks complete ass.
 Not even pretty girls can remedy that fact.
 I should’ve listened to OtaKing.
-Well, *sigh* let's just get this over with...oh, and if you don't want to see a vicious rant on this lazy ass piece of shit that is the cheap bootleg equivalent to Konosuba, leave immediately.
-I'm about to go ballistic on this one.
+Well, rationality is incomprehensible to anyone involved with this show's existence.
+If you don't want to see a vicious rant on this lazy ass piece of shit that is the cheap bootleg equivalent to Konosuba and an insult to harems, isekai, and entertainment, leave immediately.
+The gloves come off and the spell of death shall be cast.

 STORY AND CHARACTERS: 1/10